 Spider plant is one of the easiest plants to grow and it grows very quickly and in a wide variety of conditions.
 A bi-weekly watering will suffice for its growth and it is able to thrive even in very low temperatures.
 This is why we feel this plant is ideal for beginners.
 Natural light is essential for the growth of spider plant, however make sure it is not exposed to direct sunlight.

-The spider plant does a pretty good job of clearing the indoor air of pollutants like xylene and formaldehyde (a chemical frequently found in cleansing and personal care products).
+The spider plant does a pretty good job of clearing the indoor air of pollutants like xylene and formaldehyde (a chemical frequently found in cleansing and personal care products) and removing air-borne mold.
 Experts also recommend that it is best to place your spider plant pot inside your kitchen and near the fireplace since the plant is good at clearing any carbon monoxide build up.

 Find it at: Etsy